silverbulletmd/silverbullet/website/🔌 Core/Indexing.md

 Silver Bullet has a generic indexing infrastructure.
-Pages are reindexed upon save, so about every second.
+Pages are reindexed upon saving, so about every second.
 Manual reindexing can be done running the {[Space: Reindex]} command.

 The [[🔌 Core]] plug indexes the following: